 Cynthia Miller-Idriss (sociology and education) became a fellow at the Centre for Analysis of the Radical Right.

 Chemi Montes-Armenteros (graphic design), won a 2018 Graphis Platinum Award for his poster "Music of Steve Reich."

-Jassie Rio (audio technology) took second place at the 2018 Guthman Musical Instrument Competition for her partly digital gramophone called the GramFX.
+CAS graduate student Jassie Rio (audio technology) won second place at the 2018 Guthman Musical Instrument Competition for her partly digital gramophone called the GramFX.

 Melissa Scholes Young (literature) won Best Book Award in Literary Fiction from American Book Fest for her debut novel, FLOOD.
 The book was also reviewed by the Mark Twain Forum and featured on Center for Mark Twain Studies (Elmira College).
 Kevin MacDonnell writes, "Flood reflects America's rural-urban divide, racism, empty-headed faith, willful ignorance, wheel-spinning, and marveling at distracting fireworks instead of the vast universe looming behind them.
 It's more than a hillbilly elegy."